gumyr/build123d/docs/tutorial.rst

     :lines: 46-81
     :emphasize-lines: 32-36

-Much like the location contexts, the ``Workplanes`` context creates one or more planes that can be used to position further features.
-In this case, the workplane is created from the top Face of the Lego block by using the ``faces`` method and then sorted vertically.
+In this case, the workplane is created from the top Face of the Lego block by using the ``faces`` method and then sorted vertically and taking the top one ``>> Axis.Z``.

 On the new workplane, a grid of locations is created and a number of ``Cylinder``'s are positioned at each location.

 .. image:: tutorial_step11.svg
   :align: center

 This completes the Lego block.
 To access the finished product, refer to the builder's internal object as shown here: